rustedivan/tapmap/dotplan.md

 There is a button on the map, that flips it around to the backside.
 On the backside is a wealth of presentation modes

+## Layout bug
+Noticed that the app layout breaks on devices that are shaped differently than the iPhone SE.
+Something's wrong with the constraints on the MTKView or the scrollview.
+Fixed the UIView layout issue; the calculation for min zoom limit was unnecessary.
+However, there is something wrong with the Metal layer's rendering of the actual map content.
+At default zoom on iPhone 13, there is map content being clipped from the screen.
+The MTKView and the scroll view are snug, so it is a projection problem.
+Actually, it might just be scale-to-fill doing its job... yes, the iP13 is "longer."
+OK, so centering the map should do the trick, then. iPad Air is shorter than the phones, so it needs to scale up to scale-to-fill...
+Ah, but when I do that, the vertical scroll axis becomes available!
+And if I zoom in the rendering, that will clip the content horizontally without enabling the horizontal scroll axis!

+It must be the actual scroll content view that is the wrong size, then?
+That's the only thing that actually affects the scrollview.
+And what is the actuall scroll content view?
+The dummy, right?
+Yup, and that is set to the MTKView's size, not the map content.
+I'm getting somewhere.
+The dummy should have the same shape as the map (360ºx160º), scaled-to-fit.
+Scroll and scale is correct an all three shapes now; but the actual map rendering is offset.

+The dummy view must cover the entire screen, so it must be scale-to-fill, but it should also be allowed to overshoot _on one axis_.
+Alright, it's the dummy that needs to scale-to-fill!
+Finally!

+--
+I need to remind myself how this all works though.
+Numbers are for the problematic iPad.
+This is the view stack, bottom to top:
+- MTKView that covers the screen and takes rendering -- scroll view (should be scaled to fill the MTKView)
+--- input view (takes tap inputs, should be renamed from dummyView, created at runtime) -- label view (covers the screen, renders UILabels at points mapped from map engine)

+At the bottom of the stack sits an MTKView that covers the screen.
+When rendering, I set a projection matrix from the view's size (the scroll view's bounds) and the map size (long/lat with poles clipped out).
+The scrollView is 1180x820.
+The map size is 360x160 (10º clipped from each pole).
+I want rendering to scale-to-fill, so the -170º/+170º should map to 0px/820px.

+The rendering setup is weird because I can't ask UIKit to create a pixel-perfect canvas of the world when zoomed in (even if I cull rendering outside the viewport).
+So, I keep a screen-sized MTKView as rendering viewport.
+Then, I cover the screen with a scrollview, and fill that with a "dummy" view with the same dimensions as the map space.
+The scrollview will move the dummy view according to UIKit models, and I can read off the scrollview's transform, and apply it to the MTK-rendered viewport.

+As state above, I think it should work fine to take the screen-covering scrollview, and insert a map-space dummy view into it.
+It would occupy a small rectangle at the top left.
+Then, zoom in until it fills the scrollview (scale-to-fill, not scale-to-fit).
+At this point, the transform should be applicable to the render view.
+Regardless, this can't work in any other way, so the dummy view is a fixed solution, and then the MTK viewport can make downstream adjustments.

+As it is now, I make the dummyView larger than the map-space, which might be a bad idea.
+Should be better to just make it map-sized and zoom more aggressively. (...)
+Hm no, because then the base zoom factor is ~5x, while the map wants to start at 1x.

+Now, most everything seems to work except a weird vertical offset.
+The region renderer is offset by, what, 45º south.
+The labels seem to be in the right place if the map would be corrected, so that's a last thing to dig into.
+The projection matrix doesn't set (-180,-90) to (0,0) as it should.

+Found it - the code that centers the rendering offset for the map tried to center the fitted map, not the actual mapspace.